Sonnet 253

 Yet lesser blossoms oft resent the sight

-Of flawless florets that attract all eyes,
+Of flawless rivals that attract all eyes,

-Rare beauty is a gift that god’s bestow,
+Rare beauty is a gift that gods bestow—

 © Loubert S Suddaby.
 All Rights Reserved.